ihmeuw/pseudopeople/docs/source/input_data/index.rst

 - Rhode Island (a fictional population of ~1,000,000 simulants living in a simulated state of Rhode Island)
 - United States (a fictional population of ~330,000,000 simulants living throughout a simulated United States)

-A collection of small-scale sample datasets is included with the software, and pseudopeople uses this sample data by default unless an explicit path to another directory containing pseudopeople input data is specified.
+When generating a dataset, pseudopeople uses the included sample data by default unless an explicit path to another directory containing pseudopeople input data is specified.
-There is a data access request process to obtain larger-scale data that can be used with pseudopeople.
-Currently
+To gain access to the larger-scale datasets (Rhode Island and United States), follow these steps:

+#.
+Log in to GitHub (you must first create a GitHub account if you don't have one).
+#.
+Open a new `Data access request issue <https://github.com/ihmeuw/pseudopeople/issues/new?assignees=&labels=&template=data_access_request.yml>`- using the template under the Issues tab pseudopeople's GitHub page.
+#.
+Fill out the information on the access request form to tell us about your project.
+You can simply put "Data access request" in the title field.
+#.
+We will get back to you after we receive your request!